logactaesque/dice-roller/README.md

 Because the implementation relies upon the [Spring Actuator](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-project/spring-boot-actuator), the health endpoint has been made visible to allow you to determine if the service is active and reachable.

     curl localhost:9001/actuator/health

+## Docker
+A Dockerfile has been created and run locally:

+    docker build -t dice-roller .

+    docker run -d -p 9001:9001 dice-roller

+A corresponding Github Actions workflow currently exists which responds to Github push of changes, building a Docker image which is persisted within the [hexsaw/logactaesque-dice-roller Docker hub](https://hub.docker.com/repository/docker/hexsaw/logactaesque-dice-roller) repository